Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Discussion

 Whether we can actually detect exoplanets around such strongly flaring stars is a separate matter.
 A large fraction of them are fast rotators with high flare frequencies, which can inhibit the detection of small planets \citep[see e.g.][]{Berta2012, Kipping2017}.
 Additionally, planetary mass measurements can be hindered if the stellar rotation and planetary orbital periods are similar or harmonics.
 This is particularly a problem for habitable-zone planets around field-aged early M dwarfs \citep[][]{Newton2016a, Vanderburg2016}.

-We do not find any known exoplanets among our flare stars when cross-matching Table~\ref{tab:catalog_per_star} with the known exoplanets lists provided by Stephen Kane\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/tess/data/approved-programs/G011183.txt}, online 28 Dec 2018} and John Southworth\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/tess/data/approved-programs/G011112.txt}, online 28 Dec 2018} for the TESS Guest Observer program.
+We do not find any known exoplanets among our flare stars when cross-matching Table~\ref{tab:catalog_per_star} with the known exoplanets lists provided by Stephen Kane\footnote{\url{heasarc.gsfc.nasa.gov/docs/tess/data/approved-programs/G011183.txt}, online 28 Dec 2018} and John Southworth\footnote{\url{heasarc.gsfc.nasa.gov/docs/tess/data/approved-programs/G011112.txt}, online 28 Dec 2018} for the TESS Guest Observer program.

-We do, however, find four matches among the current TESS alerts\footnote{\url{https://archive.stsci.edu/prepds/tess-data-alerts/}, online 28 Dec 2018}, which could potentially be exoplanets transiting flaring stars from our sample: \begin{itemize} \item TIC~32090583 is an M-dwarf with a $4.84~\mathrm{R_\oplus}$ exoplanet candidate on a 0.438~day orbit. \item TIC~70797900 is an early M-dwarf hosting a single-transit candidate with unknown period.
-However, its large candidate radius of $17.06~\mathrm{R_\oplus}$ and V-shaped transit could indicate an eclipsing binary scenario. \item TIC~206609630 is potentially an M-dwarf with a $5.51~\mathrm{R_\oplus}$ exoplanet candidate on a 0.335~day orbit (note that it has a \textit{Gaia} source duplication flag). \item TIC~272086159 is a mid M-dwarf with a $9.77~\mathrm{R_\oplus}$ exoplanet candidate transiting every 16.156~days. \end{itemize}
+We do, however, find four matches among the current TESS alerts\footnote{\url{archive.stsci.edu/prepds/tess-data-alerts/}, online 28 Dec 2018}, which could potentially be exoplanets transiting flaring stars from our sample: \begin{itemize} \item TIC~32090583 is an M~dwarf with a $4.84\,\mathrm{R_\oplus}$ exoplanet candidate on a 0.438\,day orbit. \item TIC~70797900 is an early M~dwarf hosting a single-transit candidate with unknown period.
+However, its large candidate radius of $17.06\,\mathrm{R_\oplus}$ and V-shaped transit could indicate an eclipsing binary scenario. \item TIC~206609630 is potentially an M~dwarf with a $5.51\,\mathrm{R_\oplus}$ exoplanet candidate on a 0.335\,day orbit (note that it has a \textit{Gaia} source duplication flag). \item TIC~272086159 is a mid M~dwarf with a $9.77\,\mathrm{R_\oplus}$ exoplanet candidate transiting every 16.156\,days. \end{itemize}

 These exo-solar systems, if confirmed, could allow interesting case studies.
 However, the four candidates themselves likely will have thick gas envelopes, increasing the temperature beneath the atmosphere to a level which is too high for liquid water and a solid surface.
 Nevertheless, potential planetary companions or exomoons \citep[see e.g.][]{Teachey2018} might provide the necessary conditions.